aaronhurt/rlm_couchbase/README.md

       "strippedUserDomain": "blargs.com"
     }

 The authorization funcionality relies on documents with deterministic based on information available from the authorization request.
-The format of those keys may be specified in unlang like the example below which creates an md5 hash of the lowercase 'User-Name' attribute.
+The format of those keys may be specified in unlang like the example below:

-    userkey = "raduser_%{md5:%{tolower:%{User-Name}}}"
+    userkey = "raduser_%{md5:%{tolower:%{%{Stripped-User-Name}:-%{User-Name}}}}"

+This will create an md5 hash of the lowercase 'Stripped-User-Name' attribute or the 'User-Name' attribute if 'Stripped-User-Name' doesn't exist.
+The module will then attempt to fetch the resulting key from the configured couchbase bucket.

 The document structure is straight forward and flexible: